MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ## Hybrid quantum computing

 Hybrid quantum computing refers to the processes and architecture of a classical computer and a quantum computer working together to solve a problem.
 With the latest generation of hybrid quantum computing architecture available in Azure Quantum you can start programming quantum computers by mixing classical and quantum instructions together.
-For more inforamtion, see [Hybrid quantum computing](xref:microsoft.quantum.overview.hybrid).
+For more information, see [Hybrid quantum computing](xref:microsoft.quantum.overview.hybrid).

 - [Batch quantum computing](xref:microsoft.quantum.hybrid.batch): Batching multiple circuits into one job eliminates the wait between job submissions, allowing you to run multiple jobs faster.
 Examples of problems that can take advantage of batch quantum computing include Shor's algorithm and simple quantum phase estimation.
 - [Interactive quantum computing (Sessions)](xref:microsoft.quantum.hybrid.interactive): Jobs can be grouped logically into one session and prioritized over non-session jobs.
 Examples of problems that can use this approach are Variational Quantum Eigensolvers (VQE) and Quantum Approximate Optimization Algorithms (QAOA).